 This doesn’t mean that you shouldn’t take feedback on things other than your goals.

-The idea here is that you should focus more on feedback that pertains to the burning goals.
+The idea here is to focus more on feedback about the burning goals.

-Make sure that the person who is giving you feedback believes in you and your goals.
+Make sure that the person giving you feedback believes in you and your goals.
 Otherwise, you might run into people whose advice will be worthless.

 Taking feedback from the wrong person is like tearing your goals apart and putting yourself to hell.